-You need to complete the approved application form to make an application under the RTI Act or IP Act.
+You need to fill out the application form to make an application under the RTI Act or IP Act.
 The same application form is used for both RTI Act and IP Act applications.
 You can download it from www.rti.qld.gov.au.
 The link to the form can be found on the right hand side, towards the bottom of the page.

-If you are applying to a Queensland government department, you can choose to complete the application form online2.
-The online form can only be used for applications to departments.
+If you are applying to a Queensland government department, you can use the online form3.
+It can only be used for applications to departments.
 For all other agencies, you must use the PDF version of the form.

 How to complete the application form

-This section is where you enter your personal details such as name, postal address and preferred method of contact.
+This section is where you enter your personal details such as name, email, postal address and preferred method of contact.
 If someone is acting on your behalf (they are called your agent) then the agent’s details should be entered here.

 Question 1: Application type?

 In this section you need to tick whichever box most closely describes the type of documents you are seeking.

-If you are only applying for documents which contain your personal information (or the person’s on whose behalf the application is made; see How to help someone make an access application for more information) then select “a” under Question 1 on the application form.
+If you are only applying for documents which contain your personal information (or information of the person on whose behalf the application is being made; see How to help someone make an access application for more information) then select “a” under Question 1 on the application form.

 If you are applying for some documents which do not contain your personal information (even if some other documents will) then the application must be dealt with under the RTI Act.
 Select “b” under Question 1on the application form.